sameersbn/docker-gitlab/README.md

 ##### Facebook

 To enable the Facebook OAuth2 OmniAuth provider you must register your application with Facebook.
-Facebook will generate a API key and secret for you to use.
+Facebook will generate an API key and secret for you to use.
 Please refer to the GitLab [documentation](http://doc.gitlab.com/ce/integration/facebook.html) for the procedure to generate the API key and secret.

 Once you have the API key and secret generated, configure them using the `OAUTH_FACEBOOK_API_KEY` and `OAUTH_FACEBOOK_APP_SECRET` environment variables respectively.